Want the perfect workout program?Take Quiz

 Another common practice for lifters to mitigate DOMS is seeking alternative therapies.
 By this, we are referring to any number of treatments that could include:

 While there are still others, it doesn’t really matter as we can’t go through each one specifically in this paper; and the general consensus is that any benefit they may give is trivial and likely not realistic for the normal trainee.
 Large reviews have shown that none of these therapies can offer any significant help consistently making most a waste of money and time.
 However, there is quite a bit of anecdotal personal experience which can’t be discounted.
 Therefore, our opinion on these types of things is if it makes you feel better and you can spend the extra money, or have the time, you could try.
 If sitting in the sauna makes you feel good, go for it.
+Looking to learn more about ice baths as a recovery method?
+Check out the benefits of ice baths here.
 Just know that even still, the best method to mitigate DOMS is to train with the correct intensity.

 Of course, getting enough sleep is vital too for reducing DOMS.

 Another question trainees have is if they can still train with DOMS.
 Again, there is nuance here as it will depend on the severity of your case.
 In short, you should be able to train while experiencing a light case of DOMS, especially if you’re training a different muscle group.
 In fact, light exercise can actually be one of the best pain relievers for DOMS.
 When you engage in exercise, you will increase the internal temperature of your body.
 This results in the muscle becoming more pliable and supple often referred to as “getting loose”.
 As your muscles relax and pressure is relieved, there will be a noticeable decrease in discomfort.
 Therefore, if your biceps have a case of DOMS, there’s absolutely no reason you should skip out on training legs; even training pushing muscles should be ok.